FuncFusion/mc-dp-icons/README.md

 ## Dynamic Icons
 ### Namespace Icons
 Namespace icons are no longer unused!
-The extension will find any folders directly within `data` and `assets` folders and assign ender chest icon to the names of these folders, but only if there's `pack.mcmeta` in the same directory.
+The extension will find any folders directly within `data` and `assets` folders and assign an ender chest icon to the names of these folders, but only if there's `pack.mcmeta` in the same directory.
 That also means that if there will be a folder in any location with the same name as one of the namespace folders in the same workspace, that folder will also recieve ender chest icon, so this feature can be turned off in the settings.

 ![Icons](assets/3.0/NamespaceIcons.gif)